michaelsbradleyjr/vps-setup/README.md

 If I made a mistake I probably won't be able to login via ssh, so I'll need access to the VPS's console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting company's customer support site.
 If I'm setting up a local VM, then my virtualization software will give me access to the console.

-In either case, after logging in through the console I'll need to check the firewall rules and related files (see notes above), and the `sshd_config` file, for mistakes I may have made; and I may need to peek in the system logs for clues.
+In either case, after logging in through the console I'll need to check the firewall rules and related files (see notes above), and the `/etc/ssh/sshd_config` file, for mistakes I may have made; and I may need to peek in the system logs for clues.

 # Update packages and run safe-upgrade